 If your water heater receives routine maintenance, you can expect it to function around a decade, depending on the number of people living in your home.
 Once your water heater hits 10 years, it’s usually time to seriously discuss replacement, especially before a leak happens.

 If the water from your water heater (hot side pipes) is coming out rusty, it could be a sign that your water heater is rusting on the inside.
 This could produce a leak, not to mention impure water.
 Call an expert plumber to have them determine if your water heater system is getting ready to breakdown.

-Thundering or thumping sounds coming from your water heater can be a signal that residue has built up on the base of the tank.
+Thundering or banging sounds coming from your water heater can be a signal that residue has built up on the bottom of the tank.
 This means your water heater will be less efficient and will demand more gas or electricity to heat your water, creating higher water heating bills.
 It also means that the additional time spent heating your water could produce more damage on your tank, leading to cracks or leaks.